 - 60% of companies have a mix of full-time remote workers and office workers.
 While 30% of companies work full remotely.
 (Buffer)

-Now, it looks like while in the rush of adapting home offices, most companies didn’t care to cover all the associated expenses of having a remote setup, such as reliable internet, desks, and recurrent costs.
+Now, while in the rush of adapting home offices, most companies don’t care to cover all the associated expenses of having a remote setup, such as reliable internet, desks, and recurrent costs.

-So it might be a good practice to cover your employee’s remote set up to make it easier for them to build an efficient home office where they can work properly.
+This was the case initially, but over time, it can be seen that companies have provided monthly stipends and incentives.
+This is a good practice to cover your employee’s remote set up to make it easier for them to build an efficient home office where they can work properly.
 And not from a budget living room setup.

 Remote Work Productivity and Other Benefits

-According to Owl Labs study, the myth that remote work is less productive has been busted as most people surveyed affirm that their productivity stayed the same or even improved when shifting to WFH, including the video meetings.
+According to Owl Labs' study, the myth that remote work is less productive has repeatedly been busted.
+Most surveyed affirm that their productivity stayed the same or even improved when shifting to WFH, including the video meetings.

 It is also a known benefit that working from home reduces employee stress and helps them manage their work-life balance according to their needs.
-This might be because of the ability to work under flexible schedules, work from anywhere, and the fact that there’s less perceived pressure at home than on-site.
+This might be because of the ability to work under flexible schedules, work from anywhere, and there’s less perceived pressure at home than on-site.

 Challenges When Working from Home

 - 20% of professionals are worried about working more than just their day’s share.
 (Buffer)

 Professionals are more worried about overworking than meeting their deadlines.
 Because of the convenience of WFH, people sometimes lose the work-life balance and tend to take on more work than normal and end up working more than they normally should be.
 Businesses must keep an eye on each individual’s work intake and monitor them.